 - Be vocal – talk to friends and relatives and share knowledge about these urgent issues;

-- Become a Mossy Earth Member: plant 4 trees every month and contribute to 6 rewilding projects per year;
+- Become a Mossy Earth Member: plant native trees every month and contribute to regular rewilding projects;

 - Support NGOs and businesses who care about the environment;

 - Stay informed – read about the latest climate science.